-The SARP Call is open to all US institutions.
-This complements the Astrophysics Data Analysis Program (ADAP) under the NASA Research Opportunities in Space and Earth Sciences (ROSES) solicitation.
-A Call for Proposals update was issued on January 5, 2021.
-The performance period is May 1, 2021 – April 30, 2023.
+This call is open to all qualified astronomers affiliated with a U.S. institution, and complements the Astrophysics Data Analysis Program (ADAP) under the NASA Research Opportunities in Space and Earth Sciences (ROSES) solicitation.
+A Call for Proposals update will be issued on June 10.
+The deadline for submitting proposals is July 8, 2022, 21:00 PDT (July 9, 2022, 4:00 UTC).
+The performance period is October 1, 2022–September 30, 2024.

-- SOFIA is implementing dual-anonymous review by removing the names of PIs and co-Is from the proposals prior to presentation to the review panels.
-Proposers should thus avoid referring to PIs and co-Is by name in the proposal body and should ensure that the biography section and budget are uploaded as a separate PDF.
-Additional information on the Dual Anonymous Review procedures is available here.
+SOFIA has implemented dual-anonymous review for the Archival Research Program.
+Proposers should thus avoid referring to PIs and Co-Is by name in the proposal body and should ensure that the biography section and budget are uploaded as a separate PDF.
+Read more about the Dual Anonymous Review process.

 Accessing SOFIA Archival Data

 SOFIA’s scientific data archive can be found at the Infrared Science Archive (IRSA), which is hosted by the Infrared Processing and Analysis Center (IPAC).
 SOFIA data from Guest Observer programs past the proprietary period, Director’s Discretionary Time observations, and Legacy Programs are searchable through the IRSA SOFIA Archive.
 Instructions for downloading SOFIA archival data, as well as documents relating to data products and data tools, can be found on the Science Archive page.
 Selected examples of SOFIA archival data sets can be found on the Selected Highlights of the Data Archive page.